Wyliemaster/gddocs/docs/endpoints/accounts/syncGJAccountNew.md

 # accounts/syncGJAccountNew.php

-Loads account data

-**Note:** This page is on the account server.
-You can find the domain name by sending a request to /database/getAccountURL.php (currently http://www.robtopgames.org)
+> This endpoint is used to load data.

 ## Parameters

 ### Required Parameters

-**accountID** - The account ID of the account to be added
+**userName** - The username of the account to load data from.

-**gjp2** - The password of the account to be added with [GJP2](/topics/gjp.md) encryption
+**password** - The password in plaintext to load data from.

 **secret** - Wmfv3899gc9